casdoor/casdoor-website/docs/syncer/DingTalk.md

 ---
-title: DingTalk
+title: DingTalk syncer
-description: Using DingTalk Syncer to synchronize users from DingTalk
+description: Sync users from DingTalk (钉钉) to Casdoor via the DingTalk API.
 keywords: [syncer, dingtalk]
 authors: [mserico]
 ---

-DingTalk Syncer automatically imports users from your DingTalk (钉钉) organization into Casdoor.
-The syncer retrieves user information across all departments through the DingTalk API and maintains synchronized user data.
+The **DingTalk syncer** imports users from your DingTalk organization into Casdoor.
+It uses the DingTalk API to fetch users from all departments and keeps data in sync.

 ## Configuration

-The syncer requires these fields:
+Required fields:

 - **Organization**: Target Casdoor organization for imported users
 - **Name**: Unique identifier for this syncer